zmarko91/BIC4_GRP-A3-MagicAlmanac/README.md

 ### Hints

+#### JavaScript and CSS (SCSS)

 To compile scss and JavaScript ```npm run dev``` need to be executed in the project folder.
 It is also possible to run ```npm run watch``` so it is not need to execute ```npm run dev``` every time a change happend.

+#### Data for Database

+To make starting developing fast there are some seeders implemented to fill all needed tables except the user table.
+To populate the database run the command ```php artisan db:seed``` in the terminal in project root folder.